robomq/robomq.io/docs/MQTT.md

 var mqtt = require("mqtt");
 ```

-The full documentation of this library is at <https://github.com/mqttjs/MQTT.js/wiki>.
+The full documentation of this library is at <a href="https://github.com/mqttjs/MQTT.js/wiki" target="_blank">https://github.com/mqttjs/MQTT.js/wiki</a>.

 ### Producer
-The first thing we need to do is to establish a connection with [robomq.io](http://www.robomq.io) broker.
+The first thing we need to do is to establish a connection with <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> broker.
-[robomq.io](http://www.robomq.io) allows you to specify vhost along with username.
+<a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> allows you to specify vhost along with username.
 See *Vhost specification* section for the detail.
 Set keep alive to 60 seconds, so that client will confirm the connectivity with broker.

 ```javascript